mcnamee/react-native-starter-kit/README.md

 ---

-### The API & testing out authentication
+## The API & testing out authentication
-We've created a quick little API server on [Google's Firebase Platform](https://firebase.google.com/).
-You can get your own little API server up and running within minutes too:
+We've created a quick little "API server" on [Google's Firebase Platform](https://firebase.google.com/).
+You can get your own API up and running within minutes too:

 1. Signup for a [Firebase account](https://firebase.google.com/)
-1. Create a new project - eg. React Native Starter App
+1. Create a new project - eg. "React Native Starter App"
 1. Turn on email/password __Authentication__
 1. Enable the __Database__ feature, and import the `firebase-sample-data.json` file found in this repo
-1. Get the Firebase project's API key, copy `/.env.sample` to `/.env` and paste the API key in the APIKEY variable (eg. `APIKEY=d8f72k10s39djk29js`)
+1. Get the Firebase project's API credentials, copy `/.env.sample` to `/.env` and fill in the respective variables (eg. `APIKEY=d8f72k10s39djk29js`).
+You can get your projects details from Firebase, by clicking on the cog icon, next to overview > 'Add Firebase to your web app'.
 1. Add the following __rules__ to the Database

 ```json